Domains » Map a Subdomain

 - Adding a Subdomain if your Domain is Mapped to WordPress.com

 On WordPress.com, you can use a subdomain of a domain that you already own as your blog’s domain.
-For instance, if you already have a website up at yourgroovydomain.com, and your WordPress.com blog is at yourgroovydomain.wordpress.com, you can put your blog in a subdomain of that website, such as blog.yourgroovydomain.com.
+For instance, if you already have a website up at yourgroovydomain.com and you have a WordPress.com blog at, say, example.wordpress.com, you can put your blog in a subdomain of that website, such as blog.yourgroovydomain.com.
 This is called Domain Mapping.
 Your old WordPress.com address will still work, but we will automatically redirect traffic from your old address to your new one.

 Mapping a subdomain with the Domain Mapping Upgrade costs $13.00 per subdomain, per blog, per year.